miiki00/UNIX_apps/_look/README.md

 ### Usage:
 Navigate to the path (directory) you want to look files in.
 ```
-cd /PATH/
+@user$ cd /PATH/
 ```
 Then you can start using the tool.
 ```
-_look <file(s)>
+@user$ _look <file(s)>
 ```
-NOTE: This is not for production just for training and developing skills
+NOTE: This is not for production purpose just for training and developing skills you can adjust the tools in this repository per your own preference.

 Thankyou for visiting.